royn5618/royn5618/README.md

 </br>
 <h3>✒ My Latest Blogs:</h3>

-<blockquote class="embedly-card"><h4><a href="https://nroy0110.medium.com/my-experience-thoughts-and-logs-money20-20-riseup-europe-2022-b715caa3a5ca">My Experience, Thoughts and Logs @ Money20/20 RiseUp Europe 2022</a></h4><p>Tracey Davis, the Founder & President of Money20/20 and the founder of the RiseUp initiative, opened the session of RiseUp Europe 2022 by quoting Kahina Van Dyke from Standard Chartered <a href="https://nroy0110.medium.com/my-experience-thoughts-and-logs-money20-20-riseup-europe-2022-b715caa3a5ca">Read more...</a></p></blockquote>
+<blockquote class="embedly-card"><h4><a href="https://nroy0110.medium.com/my-experience-thoughts-and-logs-money20-20-riseup-europe-2022-b715caa3a5ca">Other ML Jargons: Sparse and Dense Representations of Texts for Machine Learning</a></h4><p>Tracey Davis, the Founder & President of Money20/20 and the founder of the RiseUp initiative, opened the session of RiseUp Europe 2022 by quoting Kahina Van Dyke from Standard Chartered <a href="https://nroy0110.medium.com/my-experience-thoughts-and-logs-money20-20-riseup-europe-2022-b715caa3a5ca">Read more...</a></p></blockquote>

+<blockquote class="embedly-card"><h4><a href="https://nroy0110.medium.com/my-experience-thoughts-and-logs-money20-20-riseup-europe-2022-b715caa3a5ca">My Experience, Thoughts and Logs @ Money20/20 RiseUp Europe 2022</a></h4><p>Representing text data as vectors are necessary for applying Machine Learning techniques to make predictions, recommendations, or clusters.
+The concepts of “Sparsity” and “Density” arrive at efficiently designing and constructing these vectors for all high-dimensional data processing use-cases in the world of Artificial Intelligence. <a href="https://medium.com/towards-data-science/other-ml-jargons-sparse-and-dense-representations-of-texts-for-machine-learning-21fcd7a01410">Read more...</a></p></blockquote>

 <blockquote class="embedly-card"><h4><a href="https://towardsdatascience.com/how-i-improved-the-performance-of-a-multiclass-text-classifier-using-kerastune-and-other-basic-data-161a22625009">Performance Improvement of a Multiclass Text Classifier using KerasTuner and other basic Data...</a></h4><p>In my previous article on Multiclass Text Classification Using Keras to Predict Emotions, I compared the outcome of the usage of skipgrams to give a deep text classifier a headstart with learnt word embeddings for predicting emotions with that of another deep text classifier that learns the embeddings from scratch... <a href="https://towardsdatascience.com/how-i-improved-the-performance-of-a-multiclass-text-classifier-using-kerastune-and-other-basic-data-161a22625009">Read more...</a></p></blockquote>